Epic-Ameriflight Pathway Program

 Q: What is the cost of program?
 How is tuition reimbursed?

 Cadets are required to pay Epic’s flight training tuition of approximately $40,000 during Stage 1, and then pay an additional $20,000 during Stage 2, which does not include housing or transportation.
 Once cadets become a flight instructor for Epic, approximately 10 months after beginning training, they are paid a regular instructor salary.
-In addition, cadets will start being reimbursed for flight training tuition, up to $60,000, over the following 48 months.
+In addition, cadets will start being reimbursed for flight training tuition, up to $60,000, Upon completing 3 years of employment with Ameriflight.

 Q: What if I require additional training?